sethadam1/ViewFish/README.md

 	['firstname'=>'Veruca', 'lastname'=>'Salt'],
 ];

-// create the Small Axe object
+// create the ViewFish object
 $t = new Smallaxe\smallaxe_template('/path/to/templates/');

 // load the template